 High performance model serving, all in Python.

-Support all major ML model training frameworks.
+Support all major machine-learning training frameworks.

 Quickstart guide will show you a simple example of using BentoML in action.
 In under 10 minutes, you’ll be able to serve your ML model over an HTTP API endpoint, and build a docker image that is ready to be deployed in production.